carlonbelet/project-yt/steps.md

   1. Click the checkmark at the top of the Source Control panel.
   1. Open the integrated terminal found under View > Integrated Terminal.
   1. In your command line, type `git remote add origin https://github.com/carlonbelet/github-upload`
   1. In the Source Control Panel, click the expandable three dots that open a menu of options.
+Or click on the blue cloud sign in the bottom left corner.
   1. When asked if you'd like to publish the branch, click **Okay**.